docker/docs/docker-cloud/migration/cloud-to-swarm.md

     > Keep your join tokens safe and secure as bad people can join managers with them!

-5.  **[optional]** If you deployed extra nodes, you can add manager nodes with the _manager_ join token.
-Run on each node designated as a manager.
+5.  **[optional]** If you deployed six nodes, you can add two manager nodes with the _manager_ join token.
+Run the command on each node designated as a manager.
 The join token and network details will differ in your environment.

     ```
     $ docker swarm join --token <insert-manager-join-token> <IP-and-port>
     ```

 6. Add two or more worker nodes with the _worker_ join token.
-Run on each node designated as a worker.
+Run the command on each node designated as a worker.
 The join token and network details will differ in your environment.

     ```
     $ docker swarm join --token <insert-worker-join-token> <IP-and-port>
     ```

 7. List the nodes from one of the managers (if you have more than one) to verify the status of the swarm.
 In the `MANAGER STATUS` column, manager nodes are either "Leader" or "Reachable".
 Worker nodes are blank.

     ```
     $ docker node ls